mobiletest2016/machine-learning-articles/articles/a-gentle-introduction-to-long-short-term-memory-networks-lstm.md

 ![](images/LSTM-1-1024x657.png)

-The previous output \[latex\]h\[t-1\]\[/latex\] and current input \[latex\]\[x\[t\]\[/latex\] are first added together by means of matrix addition, after (learned) weight matrices have been applied to both inputs.
+The previous output $h\[t-1\]$ and current input $\[x\[t\]$ are first added together by means of matrix addition, after (learned) weight matrices have been applied to both inputs.
 These learned weights determine the strength of the forget gate by putting more attention on the current input or the previous output.
 The result is then added to a [Sigmoid activation function](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/relu-sigmoid-and-tanh-todays-most-used-activation-functions.md), of which we know that it maps all inputs to a value between 0.0 and 1.0.

 In other words, the current and previous input together with the learned weights determine what must be 'forgotten', because when certain elements in the matrices that are the outcome of the addition are < 0, they are likely to be more forgotten (since the output of the Sigmoid activation is closer to 0.0 than to 1.0).
 If instead outcomes are >= 0, they are more likely to be _omitted_ from the removal process.